NamrataPeshwa/GroSnap/README.md

 1. **Upload** a grocery list photo.
 2. **OCR** extracts item names from the image.
 3. User location is fetched via the browser.
-4. Backend matches items against nearby store inventories.
+4. Backend matches items against nearby registered Kirana stores.
 5. Best-fit store is shown (e.g., “Ravi Kirana has 7 of 10 items”).
 6. On checkout:
    - A summary is generated.